2026ICML4414/CLIP-Tricks-You/README.md

 # CLIP Tricks You: Training-free Token Pruning for Efficient Pixel Grounding in Large Vision-Language Models

-This is the official PyTorch implementation of LiteLVLM (ICML Under Review).
+This is the official PyTorch implementation of LiteLVLM (ICML'26 Under Review).

 ## Outline